 Will I need a medical exam to buy life insurance?

-Though most life insurance companies require a complete medical exam before underwriting a policy, some online companies do offer non-med or no-exam policies.
-However, these policies generally tend to cost more and come with less coverage.
-If you decide to go with a no-exam policy, you'll be asked to fill out a form detailing your medical history.
+Though most life insurance companies require a complete medical exam before underwriting a policy, some carriers do offer non-med or no-exam policies.

 What happens at the medical exam?

 A typical medical exam will take only about 30 minutes.
 The insurer will arrange for a medical professional to come to a location of your choice.
 During the exam, the medical professional will look at your medical history and measure/test your:

 What should I do before my medical exam?

 Get the most out of your medical exam by following these tips, courtesy of our partners at Efinancial.

 - 12 hours before: Avoid alcoholic beverages, decongestants, and pain medication (aspirin, acetaminophen and ibuprofen), as well as high-cholesterol foods (eggs, red meat, shrimp, and fried foods).